 The area is already home to a thriving cluster of creative businesses but, there is a massive and untapped potential to make this one of the main catalysts for the development of our future economy.
 Creativity and entrepreneurialism are at the heart of our DNA and you can clearly see those qualities in the businesses that are transforming this area.
 There is a massive ambition for the area in terms of improving connectivity, expanding commercial space and attracting big blue-chip business to complement the area’s established and emerging SME’s.

 I look forward to continuing to work with and support the area and its business community.
 It exemplifies so many of the qualities that make me optimistic about the future of our City Region.

 Q. Developments such as the Brewery Village and the forthcoming site at Norfolk Street are creating new employment spaces within buildings associated with Liverpool’s industrial past.
 Are these developments symbolic of what’s happening in Liverpool at the moment?

 Liverpool was the gateway to the first industrial revolution and the regeneration of these buildings gives us the opportunity to become the digital gateway to the fourth industrial revolution.
 If we get our offer right we can really start to take advantage of the natural assets that we have in the city region.

-If there was a single developer or occupier promising to deliver a million square feet of new employment space we would be hailing it as a game changer.
+If there was a single developer or occupier promising to deliver a million square feet of new employment space we would be hailing it as a game-changer.
 But this could be even more important.
-The energy, invention and entrepreneurialism that is taking root in the Baltic Triangle has real transformational potential.
+The energy, invention and entrepreneurialism that is taking root in the Baltic Triangle have real transformational potential.